Castelvill/SandstormBox/docs/instructions.md

 **Parameters:**

-- event (context) - a name of an event to be executed.
+- event (variable) - a name of an event to be executed.

 ## post